dionyichia/finder/README.md

 - Retrieved and ranked documents by cosine similarity.

 ### 3. Generation
+- Follows the adaptive rag workflow to generate a reply.
+The workflow is created using LangGraph.
 - Utilized the Llama 3 model from Ollama for grading and generating responses.

 ### 4. Web Application